Let's Love and Laugh

 Let's Love and Laugh is a 1931 British-German comedy film directed by Richard Eichberg and starring Gene Gerrard, Muriel Angelus and Dennis Wyndham.
-A German-language version, Die Bräutigamswitwe, was made at the same time.
+It was released as Bridegroom for Two in the United States.A German-language version, Die Bräutigamswitwe, was made at the same time.
 It was based on the play, Unwelcome Wife, written by Edward A. Paulton and Fred Thompson.

 The film launched Gerrard as a popular star, and he went on to appear in a series of comedies for British International Pictures.